-- 1. A member of the Company entitled to attend and vote at the meeting is entitled to appoint a proxy or proxies to attend and vote in his/her stead.
-A proxy need not be a member of the Company. - 2.
-The instrument appointing a proxy shall be in writing under the hand of the appointor or his/her attorney duly authorised in writing, or if the appointor is a corporation, either under its Common Seal or signed by an officer or attorney duly authorised. - 3.
-A member shall not be entitled to appoint more than two (2) proxies to attend and vote at the same meeting, and where a member appoints more than one (1) proxy, the appointments shall be invalid unless he/she specifies the proportions of his/her shareholdings to be represented by each proxy. - 4.
-The instrument appointing a proxy and the power of attorney or other authority, if any, under which it is signed or a certified copy of that power or authority shall be deposited at the Registrar's office at 22nd Floor Menara Promet (KH), Jalan Sultan Ismail, 50250 Kuala Lumpur, not less than forty-eight (48) hours before the time for holding the meeting or any adjournment thereof. - 5.
-A member whose name appears in the Record of Depositors as at 9 January 2020 shall be regarded as Member of the Company entitled to attend the 35th AGM or appoint a proxy to attend and vote on his/her behalf. - 6.
-Any alteration in the Form of Proxy must be initialled. - 7.
-All the Resolutions set out in the Notice of the 35th AGM will be put to a vote by poll pursuant to Paragraph 8.29A(1) of the Listing Requirements of Bursa Securities.
+- 1. The Broadcast Venue is strictly for the purpose of complying with Section 327(2) of the Act which requires the Chairman of the Meeting to be at the main venue.
+No shareholders/proxies from the public will be physically present at the meeting.
+Shareholders who wish to participate the AGM will therefore have to register via the link, https://vps.megacorp.com.my/V4V0YT.
+Kindly refer to the annexure of the Administrative Details for further information. - 2.
+The AGM will be conducted on fully virtual and entirely via remote participation and voting at Broadcast Venue, the Members are advised to refer to the Administrative Guides for the procedures to register and participate and vote in the virtual 36th AGM. - 3.
+A member whose name appears in the Record of Depositors as at 7 January 2021 shall be regarded as Member of the Company entitled to attend the 36th AGM or appoint a proxy to attend and vote on his/her behalf. - 4.
+A member may appoint up to two (2) proxies to attend the same meeting provided that he specifies the proportion of his shareholding to be represented by each proxy.
+A proxy may but need not be a member of the Company. - 5.
+The instrument appointing a proxy shall be in writing under the hand of the appointor or his/her attorney duly authorised in writing, or if the appointor is a corporation, either under its Common Seal or signed by an officer or attorney duly authorised. - 6.
+The instrument appointing a proxy and the power of attorney or other authority, if any, under which it is signed or a certified copy of that power or authority shall be deposited at 22nd Floor Menara KH (Promet), Jalan Sultan Ismail, 50250 Kuala Lumpur or email: AGM-support.CEP@megacorp.com. my not less than forty-eight (48) hours before the time for holding the meeting or any adjournment thereof. - 7.
+Any alteration in the Form of Proxy must be initialled. - 8.
+All the Resolutions set out in the Notice of the 36th AGM will be put to a vote by poll pursuant to Paragraph 8.29A(1) of the Listing Requirements of Bursa Securities.